biolink/biolink-model/docs/directly_interacts_with.md

 # Relation: directly_interacts_with

-Holds between molecular entities that phyically and directly interact with each other
+Holds between molecular entities that physically and directly interact with each other

 URI: [biolink:directly_interacts_with](https://w3id.org/biolink/vocab/directly_interacts_with)